hayatbiralem/eco.json/README.md

 # eco.json
 version 3.2.0

-<span style="color: powderblue">Now at 12,055 named opening variations</span>
+<span style="color: powderblue">There are over 12k named opening variations</span>

-## changes: added opening information scraped from wikibooks (see below)
+## changes: updated lichess opening data (eco_tsv)
 * this changes both eco_interpolated.json and fromTo.json content
+* Some of the new lichess opening information has both name changes and move sequence changes
+  * since the lichess opening book isn't based on FEN ids, old eco_tsv move sequences (along with their old names) may still be found in eco.json, in addition to the new opening info
+  * the newer data will have a month/year "added" timestamp field to distinguish them from older eco_tsv openings
+  * the old data is still valid (though perhaps misnamed), and can be regarded as [opening transitions](https://medium.com/@jefflowery/navigating-chess-openings-part-1-8d779aee0965).

 ## breaking changes from version 2.*
   <p>The format of `eco*.json` files has been changed from JSON arrays to JSON objects (keyed by FEN).
 This is consistent with eco_interpolated.json